srswinde/cassini_app/README.md

 ## Pre-requisites and dependencies

 This application uses a few python libraries found in [tornado/requirements.txt](tornado/requirements.txt).
+Web requests are handled by a tornado web server and the database is accessed using sqlalchemy.

 ## Postgres Database